hyperbrew/bolt-cep/README.md

 Build your React CEP Panel app with HMR (Hot Module Reloading).

-Adjust manifest settings in your cep.config.json.
+Adjust manifest settings in your cep.config.ts.
 Running in dev mode will hot-reload upon changes.

 Build to create your consolidated production-ready CEP panel.